sandbox-quantum/Tangelo/CONTRIBUTIONS.rst

 Feature requests, bug reports
 -----------------------------

 Have a look at the issue tab, and complete the adequate issue template if needed: there's one for feature request, bug reports, and more.
 If it turns out the issue ticket you wanted to bring up already exists, please consider leaving a thumbs up or participate in the conversation to help us prioritize or move things forward.
-It's important to know what matters to users, to take our collaborative project in the right direction.
+It's important to know what matters to users, to take our collaborative project in the right direction: all of this is very useful !